AI Use Cases/Healthcare

 Automated Flight Risk & Retention Scoring in Healthcare

 AI flight risk and retention scoring in healthcare HR refers to predictive modeling systems that ingest clinical and employment data from EHR platforms like Epic and Cerner alongside HRIS records to assign individual departure probability scores to clinical staff before resignation notices arrive.
-HR teams in health systems run the process, replacing manual spreadsheet reviews and reactive exit interviews with a prioritized daily dashboard that surfaces high-risk clinicians 60-90 days ahead of likely departure and recommends specific retention levers tied to each person's departure drivers.
+HR teams in health systems run the process, replacing manual spreadsheet reviews and reactive exit interviews with a prioritized daily dashboard that surfaces high-risk clinicians ahead of a likely departure and recommends specific retention levers tied to each person's departure drivers.

 The Problem